Starlight, star bright; who will be the brightest star to shine

 She told me about her sister, good Old Mother Hubbard, was her name.

-I heard that all of her cubbards were bare and she had little space to spare.
+I heard that all of her cubbards were bare and she had little

 I began to grow very weary by this time because I too began to feel the need of knowing what is mine.